paolapog/awesome-frontend-dev/typescript/never.md

 console.log(greeting); // Result: undefined
 ```

-As seen in this revised example, the variable greeting is assigned the value undefined, indicating that the ```shoutHello()``` function internally returns undefined, even though its declared return type is 'void'.
-Attempting to use the 'never' type for greeting would trigger a compile-time error, as 'void' is not assignable to 'never'.
+As seen in this revised example, the variable greeting is assigned the value undefined, indicating that the ```shoutHello()``` function internally returns undefined, even though its declared return type is `void`.
+Attempting to use the `never` type for greeting would trigger a compile-time error, as `void` is not assignable to `never`.